Hong Kyung-pyo: Collaborations and rising profile

-International recognition and recent works
+International recognition and Grand Prize

-Na Hong-jin chose Hong to be the cinematographer for The Wailing based on a recommendation from actor Kim Yun-seok, who had worked with Hong on Sea Fog.
-Kim believed their personalities would complement each other, saying to Na, "I think you both have similar energies," and Na then offered Hong the script.
+Na Hong-jin selected Hong as the cinematographer for The Wailing following a recommendation from actor Kim Yun-seok, who had previously worked with Hong on Sea Fog.
+Kim believed their personalities would complement each other, saying to Na, "I think you both have similar energies," prompting Na to offer Hong the script.

-Hong reunited with Bong Joon-ho for the critically acclaimed film Parasite.
-Principal photography for the movie spanned from May 18 to September 19, 2018, with filming locations in Seoul and Jeonju.
-For the filming, Hong utilized the Arri Alexa 65 and used Angénieux zoom lens.
-In term of practical lighting, he specifically requested sophisticated indirect illumination and the warmth provided by tungsten light sources.
-Prior to set construction, Hong and art director Lee Ha-jun conducted multiple site visits to observe the sun's movement, collaboratively determining the optimal set placement.

-Zack Sharf praised him as one of 30 cinematographers to watch, praising his "dynamic camerawork".
-The director he has done the most work with, Bong Joon-ho, stated that any future Korean films he opted to do would use Hong as his cinematographer.
+Hong later reunited with Bong Joon-ho for the film Parasite.
+Principal photography spanned from May 18 to September 19, 2018, with locations in Seoul and Jeonju.
+For the production, Hong used Arri Alexa 65 cameras paired with Angénieux zoom lens.
+For practical lighting, he requested sophisticated indirect illumination alongside the warmth of tungsten light sources.
+Prior to set construction, Hong and art director Lee Ha-jun conducted multiple site visits to track the sun's movement and collaboratively determine optimal set placement.
+Reviewer Zack Sharf noted Hong as a cinematographer to watch, highlighting his dynamic camerawork.
+Director Bong Joon-ho has stated that he intends to work with Hong on all of his future Korean films.

-At the 61st Baeksang Arts Awards, Hong received the Grand Prize in the film category for his work on Harbin.
-This marked a historic first in the 61-year history of the awards, as the Grand Prize was bestowed upon a staff member rather than a film, director, or actor.
-In his acceptance speech, Hong shared the honor with his colleagues, stating, "Harbin was filmed in Mongolia, Latvia, and Korea in the cold midwinter under strong winds and harsh cold.
+At the 61st Baeksang Arts Awards, Hong received the Grand Prize in the film category in the film category for his work on Harbin.
+This marked a milestone in the awards' history as the first time the Grand Prize was awarded to a crew member rather than a film, director, or actor.
+In his acceptance speech, Hong shared the honor with his crew, stating, "Harbin was filmed in Mongolia, Latvia, and Korea in the cold midwinter under strong winds and harsh cold.
 I would like to share this honor and joy with all my comrades on the set of the film who have put their passion and dedication into achieving artistic perfection."